Business Name Spam

 Local SEO Strategist

 Jeffrey Magner has been focused on Local SEO since 2008 and has worked directly with thousands of small business clients.
 Jeffrey founded Trumpet Local Media in Boulder, Colorado as a local SEO agency that was sold to Ramblin Jackson in 2013.
-Bighorn Local SEO has offices in Portland and Sisters, Oregon and offers affordable monthly packages focusing on marketing strategy for local business owners.
+Bighorn Local SEO has offices in Portland and Sisters, Oregon and offers monthly packages focusing on marketing strategy for local business owners.
 Our actual testimonials show how some of our clients feel about working with us.

 If you are looking for a trustworthy Local SEO professional, you must do your research first!
 Take a peek at who we are and what we've been up to.
 We're based in Portland, Oregon but work with clients from around the country.
 We're good at getting Google to trust your business and understand precisely what you offer and where you offer it.
 Then it's up to you to simply be awesome with all your new customers.